Province of Brescia

-The province of Brescia (provincia di Brescia; Brescian: pruìnsa de Brèsa) is a province in the Lombardy region of Italy.
-It has a population of 1,266,138.
+The province of Brescia (provincia di Brescia; Brescian: pruìnsa de Brèsa) is a province in the region of Lombardy in northern Italy.
 Its capital is the eponymous city of Brescia.

-With an area of 4,786 km^{2}, it is the largest province of Lombardy.
-It is also the second province of the region for the number of inhabitants and fifth in Italy (first, excluding metropolitan cities).
+With a population 1,271,759 in an area of 4785.62 km2 across its 205 municipalities, it is the largest province of Lombardy.
+It is also the 2nd province of the region for the number of inhabitants and 5th in Italy, or the 1st excluding metropolitan cities.

 It borders the province of Sondrio to the north and north west, the province of Bergamo to the west, the province of Cremona to the south west and south, the province of Mantua to the south.
 On its northeastern border, Lake Garda—Italy's largest—is divided between Brescia and the neighboring provinces of Verona (Veneto region) and Trentino (Trentino-Alto Adige/Südtirol region).

 The province stretches between Lake Iseo in the west, Lake Garda in the east, the Southern Rhaetian Alps in the north and the Lombardian plains in the south.
 The main rivers of the province are the Oglio, the Mella and the Chiese.

 Besides Brescia, other important towns in the province are Travagliato, Darfo Boario Terme, Desenzano del Garda, Palazzolo sull'Oglio, Montichiari, Ghedi, Chiari, Rovato, Gussago, Rezzato, Concesio, Orzinuovi, Salò, Gardone Val Trompia and Lumezzane.